hat-open/hat-event/docs/event.rst

         create new event for each register event.
 All events created based on a single `MsgRegisterReq` have the same timestamp.
-If a client doesn't end chatter conversation (`MsgRegisterReq` last flag is false), once associated events are created server will respond with `MsgRegisterRes` and end conversation.
+If a client doesn't end chatter conversation (`MsgRegisterReq` last flag is false), once associated events are created, server will respond with `MsgRegisterRes` and end conversation.
 For each register event in `MsgRegisterReq`, associated `MsgRegisterRes` contains newly created
         event, or information about event registration failure.